ongres/stackgres/doc/content/en/06-crd-reference/09-sgdbops/_index.md

 showToc: true
 ---

-The database operations CR represent an operation that is performed on a cluster.
+The `SGDbOps` custom resource represents database operations that are performed on a Postgres cluster.

 ___
 **Kind:** SGDbOps